Jesse G. Ray, Sr. knew at an early age he wanted to work in funeral service.

 During the late 1940's and 1950's, Mr. Ray and his brother, William Howard Ray, were partner's in Ray's Cleaners,on the corner of Eagle and Velvet Streets; just below Mt.
 Zion Baptist Church and the Eagle Theatre.

-The funeral business on Biltmore Ave. grew and Mr. Ray renovated the building several times to provide accomodations for the community.
+The funeral business on Biltmore Ave. grew and Mr. Ray renovated the building several times to provide accommodations for the community.